QuiltMC/rfcs/rfc/0015-data-generation.md

 There are also scenarios in which data statically defined at compile time is insufficient for the purposes a mod is trying to fulfill.
-Take, for example, the mod [Artis](https://www.curseforge.com/minecraft/mc-mods/artis), which lets pack developers define custonm workbenches of arbitrary size without needing to write a mod.
-There is no way of knowing what tables will be defined at compile time, so we can't possibly provide data satisfactorally.
+Take, for example, the mod [Artis](https://www.curseforge.com/minecraft/mc-mods/artis), which lets pack developers define custom workbenches of arbitrary size without needing to write a mod.
+There is no way of knowing what tables will be defined at compile time, so we can't possibly provide data satisfactorily.
 However, current runtime data generation tools do not cache their outputs, and therefore run every time the game is launched or resources are reloaded.
 For a mod with very few things to generate, this is not a problem, but when sizable mods like